karstendavidbakker/Prototype/README.md

 ---

-**Tutorial:How to built a “city wheelchair problem mapping” prototype?**
+# Tutorial: How to built a “city wheelchair problem mapping” prototype?
 *For Beginners*

 The aim of of this tutorial is to get the basic principles of IoT connected products, learning about the (coding) requirements and setting up connections to be able to gain practical skills.
 This with the goal to translate connect concepts ideas in concrete functional prototypes.